Blackhawks stun Oilers 6-4 in series opener

 The veteran goalie is seen as critical to Chicago’s success, given its defensive struggles this season, but only began skating again last week after contracting COVID-19.
 Crawford was 16-20-3 with a .917 save percentage in the regular season.

-Crawford looked sharp Saturday but didn’t see too many dangerous shots.
+Crawford looked sharp Saturday, but didn’t see too many dangerous shots.
 Chicago outshot Edmonton 42-29.
+Crawford finished with 25 saves.

 The Blackhawks, 32-30-8 in the regular season, were decided underdogs.